Distribution made and Proposed Dividends on equity shares declared and paid:

 The Company sponsors funded defined benefit plans for all qualifying employees.
 The level of benefits provided depends on the member’s length of service and salary at retirement age.

 The gratuity plan is covered by The Payment of Gratuity Act, 1972.
-Under the gratuity plan, the eligible employees are entitled to post-retirement benefit at the rate of 15 days’ salary for each year of service until the retirement age of 58 years, without any payment ceiling.
+Under the gratuity plan, the eligible employees are entitled to post-retirement benefit at the rate of 15 days’ salary for each year of service until the retirement age of 60 years for GM & Above and 58 years for below GM, without any payment ceiling.
 The vesting period for gratuity as payable under The Payment of Gratuity Act, 1972 is 5 years.

-The Company has set up a trust "JSL Employee Welfare Trust" to administer the ESOP scheme under which employee stock options will be granted to the eligible employees of the Company, subsidiary companies and contractor.
+The Company has set up a trust ‘JSL Employee Welfare Trust’ to administer the ESOP Scheme under which employee stock options will be granted to the eligible employees of the Company, subsidiary companies and contractors.

 The vesting period is spread over a period of 4 years with 25 % Options vesting each year from the first anniversary of grant, subject to vesting conditions.
 All Options upon vesting shall be exercisable during the Exercise period of 4 (Four) years.